Ukraine shrugged off predictions of war. Now it’s a mad dash to leave.

 Employees handed out Ukrainian flags to the customers waiting in the long line.

-Khurshudyan reported from Kharkiv, Ukraine and Morris from Shehyni, Ukraine.
-Whitney Shefte and Kostiantyn Khudov contributed.
+Khurshudyan reported from Kharkiv, Ukraine, and Morris from Shehyni, Ukraine.
+Whitney Shefte and Kostiantyn Khudov contributed to this report.